Can you charge an EV with solar?

 How many panels would it take to charge an electric car?

-Using the calculator you can calculate how many watts you might need for travel per month.
-Keep this figure in mind.
-Next, not all panels are created equal.
+Not all panels are created equal.
 The power of a solar panel is determined by the location and the type of panel.
 On average, 1 panel generates 30 kWh each month.
 Now divide the required amount of energy by 30 kWh, and you get the number of panels.
 For example, your car needs 330 kWh on average.
 So 11 panels can provide you with energy, at a rough calculation.

 The problem of driving autonomy is one of the most noticeable in electric vehicles being created.
 The desire of designers to ensure the range of electric cars at the level of cars with internal combustion engines leads to the need to search for energy sources “right in motion” of the car on electric traction.
 One of the known options is energy recovery, which has long been actively used.
 There are also attempts to partially recharge the battery by means of solar panels.
 Portable generators are also proposed to increase the range of motion.